 I found varying versions of Ghackets mit Hörnli on the web.
 Rebecca likes to add carrots into the mix, and I don't disagree with trying to get more veggies into our meals.

 So after finding a delicious-sounding version with fresh sage and red wine that however missed the carrots, I decided that they needed to be in there to stay true to Rebecca's version.
 The result was perfect.

 My favorite part about this meal must be the surprising addition of chunky apple sauce (I make my own) that's served right alongside the pasta and ground beef in the same bowl.
 Rebecca thought the applesauce was the best she ever had.

 I've always been a fan of savory and sweet mixed together.
 While we sit there talking, she stirs her bowl's contents together, blending the applesauce with the noodles and ground beef mixture.

 "That's pretty typical to blend it all," she says in between bites.
 "And to make this meal perfect, you need plenty of shredded, real Swiss Gruyère or Emmentaler cheese or a mixture of both on top."
 I agree.

 Also, the quality of the ingredients you use can totally make or break Ghackets mit Hörnli.

-The combination of all the flavors is divine: the rustic notes from the cheese, the sweetness from the applesauce, the deep flavors from the beef cooked with sage, wine, broth and so on... all work together so so well.
-Plus the kids were a total fan as well!
+The combination of all the flavors is divine: the rustic notes from the cheese, the sweetness from the applesauce, and the deep flavors from the beef cooked with sage, wine, and broth.
+It all works together so well.
+Plus the kids were total fans!

 Ghackets mit Hörnli und Apfelmus: Swiss Noodles with Ground Beef and Applesauce